 LED Description

 LED11, LED12, and LED13 turned on Power good

 LED1 turned on FPGA configuration done

 LED7 turned on DDR configuration done

-LED2 turned on DDR memory test done

 Note: If the monitor displays an abnormal video stream, press SW1 to reset the example design.

 You can use the lens adjustment tool included in the kit to set the Raspberry Pi v2 camera module focus when the video is streaming.